Pterosaur: Wings

+Wing membranes

-While historically thought of as simple leathery structures composed of skin, research has since shown that the wing membranes of pterosaurs were highly complex dynamic structures suited to an active style of flight.
-The outer wings (from the tip to the elbow) were strengthened by closely spaced fibers called actinofibrils.
-The actinofibrils themselves consisted of three distinct layers in the wing, forming a crisscross pattern when superimposed on one another.
-The function of the actinofibrils is unknown, as is the exact material from which they were made.
-Depending on their exact composition (keratin, muscle, elastic structures, etc.), they may have been stiffening or strengthening agents in the outer part of the wing.
-The wing membranes also contained a thin layer of muscle, fibrous tissue, and a unique, complex circulatory system of looping blood vessels.
-The combination of actinofibrils and muscle layers may have allowed the animal to adjust the wing slackness and camber.
+The primary wing membranes attached to the extremely long fourth fingers, probably extending to the ankles.
+The profile of the trailing edge is uncertain.
+The membranes were not leathery flaps composed of skin but highly complex dynamic structures suited to serve an active flight style.
+They were strengthened by closely spaced fibers called actinofibrils, in three distinct layers in the wing, in a crisscross pattern superimposed on one another.
+They had a stiffening or strengthening function.
+Also a thin layer of muscle, fibrous tissue, and a unique, complex circulatory system of looping blood vessels was present.
+This combination may have allowed the animal to adjust the wing slackness and camber to control lift.

-As shown by cavities in the wing bones of larger species and soft tissue preserved in at least one specimen, some pterosaurs extended their system of respiratory air sacs into the wing membrane.

-Parts of the wing

-The pterosaur wing membrane is divided into three basic units.
-The first, called the propatagium ("fore membrane"), was the forward-most part of the wing and attached between the wrist and shoulder, creating the "leading edge" during flight.
-The brachiopatagium ("arm membrane") was the primary component of the wing, stretching from the highly elongated fourth finger of the hand to the hindlimbs.
-Finally, at least some pterosaur groups had a membrane that stretched between the legs, possibly connecting to or incorporating the tail, called the uropatagium; the extent of this membrane is not certain, as studies on Sordes seem to suggest that it simply connected the legs but did not involve the tail (rendering it a cruropatagium).
-A common interpretation is that non-pterodactyloid pterosaurs had a broader uro/cruropatagium stretched between their long fifth toes, with pterodactyloids, lacking such toes, only having membranes running along the legs.
+The wing membrane is divided into three parts.
+The propatagium ("fore membrane"), was the forward-most part of the wing and attached between the wrist and shoulder, creating the "leading edge" during flight.
+The brachiopatagium ("arm membrane") stretched from the fourth finger to the hindlimb.
+Finally, a membrane that stretched between the legs, possibly incorporated the tail, called the uropatagium.
+It might only have connected the legs, rendering it a cruropatagium.
+Early pterosaurs perhaps had a broader uro/cruropatagium stretching between their long fifth toes; pterodactyloids, lacking such toes, only had membranes running along the legs.
+Fossils of the rhamphorhynchoid Sordes, the anurognathid Jeholopterus, suggest that the wing membrane did attach to the hindlimbs.
+However, pterosaur limb proportions show that there was considerable variation in wing-plans.

-There has been considerable argument among paleontologists about whether the main wing membranes (brachiopatagia) attached to the hindlimbs, and if so, where.
-Fossils of the rhamphorhynchoid Sordes, the anurognathid Jeholopterus, and a pterodactyloid from the Santana Formation seem to demonstrate that the wing membrane did attach to the hindlimbs, at least in some species.
-However, modern bats and flying squirrels show considerable variation in the extent of their wing membranes and it is possible that, like these groups, different species of pterosaur had different wing designs.
-Indeed, analysis of pterosaur limb proportions shows that there was considerable variation, possibly reflecting a variety of wing-plans.